AUAP/AP2018_Submission/Final_Project/Readme.md

 - Submission channel: https://github.com/AUAP/AP2018_Submission
 - Create a group folder under the existing one-“Final_Project” e.g Group1, Group2 …
 - For draft submission: create a draft folder under your group folder
-- For final project submission: create a final folder under your group folder, then put all the RUNME and README files inside the final folder.
+- For final project submission: create a final folder under your group folder, then put all the RUNME and README (pdf) files inside the final folder.

 ## Presentation: